beaterblank/OS/README.md

         1. `git add .`
         2. `git commit -m "your commit message"`
         3. `git push origin main`
-            * might ask the password again just copy paste the token from where u saved
+            * might ask the password again just copy paste the token from where u saved (if u didnt save but did the config credential step u can look for token in .git/config)